Raidriar796/StresslessHeadless/README.md

 The following cases are known to cause irregular behavior:
 - Requiring the host to provide the output of a driven value from a component that's disabled by this mod.
+- Making the host run the async call in a "Bake Meshes" node

 ## What gets disabled: